+The couscous is the real show stopper!
 My alteration:With the leftover cherries, pit and halve them before placing them on the pork chops so the juice seeps into them while they cook.
 They taste divine!

 This was really good!.
 Super easy and fast.
 Great summer meal when cherries are in season so they are on sale.
 I used sliced almonds and added only 1 tablespoon of meyer lemon EVOO to the couscous.
 No lemon juice, just some rind.
 My 4 year old even liked it!

 Cherries are not cheap @ $4.99 Lb so i soaked raisins instead and i used pork loin @ $1.90 Lb instead of cops, it seemed to be just as good.

 This was a wonderful meal!
 We followed the recipe exactly, and will definitely be making it again.